 If a product is unavailable for any reason, indicate that to customers as early as possible.
 Consider including estimations for restock time, or ask customers to enter an email address to be notified when the product becomes available.
 You can also install an app like Pre-Order Manager so you can accept orders even when you don’t have the stock to fill them.
 Just make sure that you’re clear about estimated ship dates and follow through on your commitments.

-54. Emphasize urgency for stock that’s running low.
+54. Emphasize urgency for stock that’s running low or a sale that’s almost ending.

 If a product’s stock dips beneath a certain threshold, let shoppers know.
-This compels the customer to buy both because time is limited and because it’s a popular product that they don’t want to miss out on.
+This compels the customer to buy, both because time is limited and because it’s a popular product that they don’t want to miss out on.
+If a sale is limited to a few weeks, one day, or a few hours, let shoppers know with an embedded countdown timer on your site.
 Here are some other tips for using scarcity and urgency to increase sales.

 Security & Trust